Nazareth College, Melbourne: International students

-Nazareth College has fostered a large international student program, with at least twenty international students studying in each of Years 11 & 12, these students come from primarily China, Japan and Vietnam.
-To continue to foster its international links the school regularly hosts students from overseas to study at Nazareth College.
+Nazareth College has fostered a large international student program, with at least twenty international students studying in each of the years 11 &.
+These students come from primarily China, Japan, and Vietnam.
+To continue to foster its international llinksnks the school regularly hosts students from overseas to study at Nazareth College.

 Student leadership

 Students of every age have the opportunity to take up a position of leadership.
-Students may become a Class Captain or SRC (Years 7–11), a House Captain (Years 8, 10 and 12) and Middle School Captain (Year 9).
+Students may become a Class Captain or SRC (Years 7–11), a House Captain (Years 8, 10, and 12a), and Middle School Captain (Year 9).

 In Year 12, students have a variety of leadership opportunities:

-There are 12 positions on the Student Representative Council (SRC);
+There are 12 positions on the Student Representative Council (SR.);

 4 House Captain positions, 4 Arts Captain positions & 4 College Captain positions.
 These captain positions are broken up into: